What is a CMMS and EAM?

 In the 1980s when CMMS systems were first introduced on the market by eMaint and other providers, they were working to replace manual maintenance systems and to develop:

 - Work Order Management

 - Spare Parts Inventory Management

 - Asset Histories

-On the heels of the technology boom of the 1990s, EAM software was developed, looking to offer a superset of CMMS features for enterprise organisations with global maintenance initiatives.
-Organisations began to see that maintenance was not just limited to one department, but required a 360 degree view.
+On the heels of the technology boom of the 1990s, EAM software was developed, looking to offer a superset of CMMS features for enterprise organizations with global maintenance initiatives.
+Organizations began to see that maintenance was not just limited to one department, but required a 360 degree view.
 Traditionally, these systems included CMMS functionality as well as: